mlabs-haskell/plutus-simple-model/README.md

 #### Certificates

-To work with pools and staking credentials we use certificates (`DCert` in plutus).
+To work with pools and staking credentials we use certificates (`DCert` in Plutus).
 We have functions that trigger actions with pools and staking credentials:

 First we need to register staking credential by pub key hash (rewards belong to certain key)